 A £10.00 Blue Badge issue fee will apply to all (New, Renewal, Lost, Stolen) Blue Badges, should your application be successful.

-You will be advised via letter from the Blue Badge team when you need to pay.
+You will be advised via letter or telephone call from the Blue Badge team when you need to pay.
 You can pay via the following methods: